adhiluphanna/deliciousrecipeh/content/post/241-easiest-way-to-prepare-quick-salvadoreno-crab-boil.md

 - "1 can clams more for flavor"
 - " Imitation crab legs at the end to bulk up the pot just because"
 recipeinstructions:
-- "In a stock pot combine salsa juice season &amp; enough water to cover your seafood."
+- "In a stock pot combine salsa juice season & enough water to cover your seafood."
-- "I simmered the sopa/salsa &amp; season.
+- "I simmered the sopa/salsa & season.
 Maybe 30 mins.
 I was visiting not keeping track of time 😃"
-- "Add potatoes babies &amp; cut up corn 🌽 cobbetts"
+- "Add potatoes babies & cut up corn 🌽 cobbetts"
-- "Add seafood &amp; a pat of butter &amp; parsley.
-Another visiting session until it came back to boil &amp; smelled yummy so we ate."
+- "Add seafood & a pat of butter & parsley.
+Another visiting session until it came back to boil & smelled yummy so we ate."
-- "We added some imitation crab later to fill up the pot &amp; give it more flavor cuz we had a house 🏡 full of hungry peeps.
+- "We added some imitation crab later to fill up the pot & give it more flavor cuz we had a house 🏡 full of hungry peeps.
 That&#39;s something I won&#39;t do again 🤣🤣🤣👀.
 But if you&#39;re inclined go for it!🤪🍲"
 categories:
 - Recipe
 tags: